FFincannon/cloudstack-docs/rtd/source/networking/nuage-plugin.rst

 ------------------------------------

-The Nuage-VSP plugin is the Nuage Networks SDN implementation in CloudStack, which integrates with the latest 3.2 Release of the Nuage Networks Virtualized Services Platform.
+The Nuage-VSP plugin is the Nuage Networks SDN implementation in CloudStack, which integrates with Release 3.2 of the Nuage Networks Virtualized Services Platform.
 The plugin can be used by CloudStack to implement

-* Isolated Guest networks
+* Isolated Guest Networks
 * Virtual Private Clouds (VPC)
 * Shared Networks

 and leverage the scalability and feature-richness of Advanced SDN.

+For more info about Nuage Networks, visit www.nuagenetworks.net.

 Features of the Nuage-VSP Plugin